 Reported by Features Editor Mat Gallagher:

-Though many DSLR andcameras have offered a magnified view for checking fine focus before recording, none have allowed this to be performed during video recording.
+Though many DSLR and CSC cameras have offered a magnified view for checking fine focus before recording, none have allowed this to be performed during video recording.
 Until now, it seems.
-After the launch of the new A7 and A7R full-frame mirrorless cameras earlier this week, we posed a series of questions to the technical team on the camera’s operation and some of the answers we received were a pleasant surprise.
+After the launch of the new A7 and A7R full-frame mirrorless cameras earlier this week, we posed a series of questions to the Sony technical team on the camera’s operation and some of the answers we received were a pleasant surprise.

-(note: The Blackmagic Pocket Cinema Camera has focuswhile recording but is not really a due to the lack of a stills function).
+(note: The Blackmagic Pocket Cinema Camera has focus magnification while recording but is not really a CSC due to the lack of a stills function).

 It has always been small details such as these that have put professional filmmakers off using DSLR-style cameras.
 However, the video features in the A7/A7R pair (Zebra, clean HDMI, audio and focus control), and the new RX10 (3-stop ND, Zebra, clean HDMI, audio control) suddenly make them very appealing prospects.
-Lets hope the video quality is better than’s current cameras.
+Lets hope the video quality is better than Sony’s current NEX cameras.